 The FPU precision is different between a PC and a Wii.
 Knowing this, what is the possibility of "ceil" being correct?

 Please keep on working on this game, because I am not aware of any devs that own this game.

-#7 Updated by wordmanwords over 8 years ago
+#7 Updated by wordmanwords about 10 years ago

 DX11 uses its own version of the code that was patched (instead of the common one) and so wasn't fixed by the patch - whoops!